 How to beat the material price rises18th Nov 2021

 Operating in the engineering industry in 2021 has certainly been challenging.
 There is of course the ongoing Covid-19 pandemic; the consequent ‘pingdemic’ depleting workforces and causing driver shortages and supply chain problems; and all this disruption happening against the backdrop of Brexit import and export issues.
 Now, to top it all, engineering raw material prices have rocketed.
 And I really do mean rocketed.
-We have seen the costs of some materials increase by 100-150% over the last 12 months.
+We have seen some material costs increase by 100-150% over the last 12 months.

 It’s causing chaos.
 Uncertainty over availability means it’s difficult to get quotes for materials, and difficult to get quotes for manufacturing.
 The timeframe in which a quote remains valid is shortening significantly.
 We’re feeling the effects, and we know our customers are too.